Sruthi-Palle/Kubernetes-Complete-Guide/43-Networking/Prerequisites/02-Switching-Routing-Gateways.md

 ![alt text](../../Images/Switching-Routing-Gateways-2.png)

 Consider two systems—labeled A and B—that could be laptops, desktops, or virtual machines.
-Switch creates a network containing the two systems.
-To enable communication between them, each system must be connected to a switch with its respective network interface (either physical or virtual).
+To enable communication between them, each system must be connected to a switch with its respective network interface (either physical or virtual).Switch creates a network containing the two systems.
 To list available interfaces on a Linux host, execute:

 ```bash theme={null}
 ip link